 Regional development agencies as network organisations operate initially in environments which are typical for trust-based transactions.
 The context is complex and changing, and the performance has low repetitiveness.
 The contracts tend to grow out of the need for formalisation of the co-operations.
-However, problems can arise when the participating organisations, which are most familiar with market based (private sector) and bureaucratic based (public sector) transaction control mechanism, shall form powerful network organisations based on trust.
-These problems have potentially arisen with the NPM reforms, because the reforms seem to have transformed public sector organisations away from trust-based and relationships to more mistrust based transactions.
+However, problems can arise when the participating organisations, which are most familiar with market based and bureaucratic based transaction control mechanism, shall form powerful network organisations based on trust.
+These problems have potentially arisen with the NPM reforms, because the reforms seem to have transformed public sector organisations away from trust-based and bureaucratic vertical relationships to more market like miss-trust-based transactions.